fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 in the directory are a single byte.

 CP/AM 3.5" doesn't have a diskdefs entry, but the format can be determined with a bit of exploration.
-Allocation blocks are 2048 bytes each, and the directory starts at alloc block 8 (ProDOS block 32).
-As there are 400 allocation blocks in the directory and data area, two bytes are required for each block number.
+Allocation blocks are 2048 bytes each.
+The directory starts at alloc block 8 (ProDOS block 32), and spans 4 alloc blocks (8192 bytes, ending in ProDOS block 47).
+There are a total of 400 allocation blocks in the directory and data area, so two bytes are required for each block number.

 It's worth noting that a directory entry extent holds 16KB for both Apple II disk formats (16 * 1KB or 8 * 2KB).
 CP/M has a notion of "physical" and "logical" extents, where the latter